 A Day Spent in Ulaanbaatar

-Ulaanbaatar_Tuul & Bruno Morandi:CorbisAre you heading off on a Globetrotting holiday to Mongolia?
-Can I just start by saying I am green with envy, it’s one of our favourite riding destinations and we have such incredible memories of our time spent in this part of the world.
+Khovsgol & Arhangay Rides, Mongolia , Golden Eagle Festival Ride, Mongolia , Eight Lakes Ride, MongoliaAre you heading off on a Globetrotting holiday to Mongolia?
+Can I just say I am green with envy – it’s one of the GT team’s favourite riding destinations, and we have such incredible memories of our time spent in this part of the world.
 If you’re after an adventure, you WILL NOT be disappointed!
-You are probably going to be arriving or departing from Ulaanbaatar, an enormous city that can be quite overwhelming if you aren’t prepared, so here’s a list of tips and tricks so you can enjoy yourself in this magnificent country.
+You’re probably going to be arriving or departing from Ulaanbaatar, an enormous city that can be quite overwhelming if you aren’t prepared, so here’s a list of tips and tricks so you can enjoy yourself in this magnificent country.

 SIGHTS AND ACTIVITIES

-Ulaanbaatar is Mongolia’s capital city and is nothing, let me say that again, NOTHING like the pristine countryside you will be riding through.
-An enormous city of wild traffic, pulsating commerce and sinful nightlife, Ulaanbaatar is the cultural and business centre of Mongolia.
-It’s chaotic, it’s wild but it’s an exhilarating experience, especially in the warmer months when it bursts into life after slumbering through a long winter.
-It’s not the easiest city to navigate, but this every-changing city may be the biggest surprise of your Mongolian adventure.
+Ulaanbaatar, often simply referred to as UB, is Mongolia’s capital city and it is nothing – let me say that again, NOTHING – like the pristine countryside you’ll be riding through.
+An enormous city of wild traffic, pulsating commerce, and sinful nightlife, Ulaanbaatar is the cultural and business centre of Mongolia.
+It’s chaotic, it’s wild, but it’s an exhilarating experience, especially in the warmer months when it bursts into life after slumbering through a long winter.
+It’s not the easiest to navigate, but this ever-changing city may be the biggest surprise of your Mongolian adventure.

-This is a great place to start your day of sightseeing as it is in the middle of the city and ripe in history.
+This is a great place to start your day of sightseeing as it is in the middle of the city and ripe with history.
 In July 1921, the ‘hero of the revolution’, Damdin Sükhbaatar, declared Mongolia’s final independence from China in this very place.
 The square now features a bronze statue of Sükhbaatar astride his horse.
-There is so much to see and do around this square alone and you could spend hours here – Parliament House, the National Modern Art Gallery, the State Opera & Ballet Theatre, and Central Tower are all within a stone’s throw away for you to explore at your leisure.
+There is so much to see and do around this square alone and you could spend hours here – the Government Palace (above), the National Modern Art Gallery, the State Opera & Ballet Theatre, and Central Tower are all just a stone’s throw away.

 This is one of the country’s most important monasteries, and also one of its biggest tourist attractions.
 It’s full name, ‘Gandantegchinlen’ translates roughly to ‘the great place of complete joy’ and today more than 600 monks belong to the monastery.
-You can take photos for a small fee around the grounds, but not inside the temples.
-We recommend you try getting there for the captivating ceremonies which generally start at 9am.
+You can take photos around the grounds for a small fee, but not inside the temples.
+We recommend getting there for the captivating ceremonies, which generally start at 9am.

-This temple is an architectural masterpiece of the 19th and 20t century, and is smack bang in the middle of downtown Ulaanbaatar.
-Built in the early 1900s, the temple complex is now a museum preserving the elaborately decorated interiors and containing a rich collection of other Mongolian Buddhist sculpture and painting.
+This temple is an architectural masterpiece of the 19th and 20th centuries, and is smack bang in the middle of downtown UB.
+Built in the early 1900s, the temple complex is now a museum preserving the elaborately decorated interiors and containing a rich collection of Mongolian Buddhist sculptures and paintings.

 PLACES TO EAT